 - terms and conditions of payment

-- obligations and responsibilities of the school board and the cultural partner
+- obligations and responsibilities of the SSC or SB and the cultural partner

-- materials required and the terms and conditions of purchase, which take into account what the cultural partner needs to carry out the project
+- materials required and the terms and conditions of purchase, which take into account what the cultural resource person needs to carry out the project

 - copyright, if applicable

-- the necessary materials: computer, camera, microphone, speakers, whiteboard, etc. Certain tools can be used to optimize the meeting (e.g. 180-degree camera or swivel camera, microconference, headset or headphones)
+- the necessary equipment: computer, camera, microphone, speakers, whiteboard, etc. Certain tools can be used to optimize the meeting (e.g. 180-degree camera or swivel camera, microconference, headset or headphones)

 - an optimum Internet connection: a high-speed wired connection with broad bandwidth is recommended